-Kanye West Attacks His Mother-In-Law In Since-Deleted Tweets, Calls Her ‘Kris Jong Un’
+Kanye West Attacks His Mother-In-Law In Since-Deleted Tweets, Calls Her ‘Kris Jong-Un’

 The second one added, “This Ye / You wanna talk / Or go to war?”

 He also said that the family matriarch and her boyfriend, Corey Gamble, were not allowed to see his children anymore.
-The coup;e are parents to four kids, North, Chicago, Psalm, and Saint.
+The couple are parents to four kids — North, Chicago, Psalm, and Saint.

-Kanye also fired at his mother-in-law and Kim, angered by what he said was a statement they put out regarding his actions over the past several days without his approval.
+Kanye also took aim at his mother-in-law and Kim, angered by what he said was a statement they put out regarding his actions over the past several days without his approval.

 Kanye’s behavior was questioned at his first presidential rally held in South Carolina on July 19.

-During a bizarre speech, the entertainer stated that his partner might divorce him after a series of statements where he claimed she brought their daughter North into the world even when he did not want to.
+During a bizarre speech, the entertainer stated that his partner might divorce him after a series of statements where he claimed she brought their daughter, North, into the world even when he did not want to.
 He claimed they had reportedly discussed aborting the child.
-Kanye then stated that his wife protected their now 7-year-old daughter the same way his late mother Donda protected him 43 years earlier.
+Kanye then stated that his wife protected their now 7-year-old daughter the same way his late mother, Donda, protected him 43 years earlier.